Introduction

 In this pattern, the budget stops functioning primarily as a tool for anticipation and choice and becomes a mechanism for controlling flows already defined.
 When most income is committed, planning focuses on avoiding failures—late payments, delinquency, interruptions—rather than building alternatives.
 The future is postponed because the present requires constant maintenance.

-In readers’ everyday lives, this short-term dominance appears as the feeling of always “managing.”
+Short-term dominance often feels like constant “managing.”
 Planning exists, but it is restricted to the next cycle: closing the month, covering the next bill, adjusting immediate expenses.
 Thinking beyond that feels risky or distant—not due to lack of vision, but because the system is already operating near its limit.
 The short term does not replace the long term by choice; it occupies the available space.

 Apparent Stability, Real Vulnerability